 The basis of the legality of employee share options appears to be set out in the Investment Services Act (Exemption) Regulations.
-Ordinarily, companies dealing in options are required, as a minimum, to obtain an investment services licence.
-However, the Investment Services Act (Exemption) Regulations exempts “persons providing investment services consisting exclusively in the administration of employee-participation schemes” from the requirement to obtain such licence, paving the way for companies to offer such incentives to their employees.
+Ordinarily, companies dealing in options are required, as a minimum, to obtain an investment services license.
+However, the Investment Services Act (Exemption) Regulations exempts “persons providing investment services consisting exclusively in the administration of employee-participation schemes” from the requirement to obtain such license, paving the way for companies to offer such incentives to their employees.

-It is worth noting, however, that the same Investment Services Act (Exemption) Regulations requires employers to subject the employee-participation scheme to a determination by the Malta Financial Services Authority with a view to confirm that such an exemption applies.
+It is worth noting, however, that the same Investment Services Act (Exemption) Regulations requires employers to subject the employee-participation scheme to a determination by the Malta Financial Services Authority with a view to confirming that such an exemption applies.

 Other exemptions related to employee share options may also be found in the Companies Act.
-In particular, the provisions related to financial assistance, which forbid companies from subscribing for, holding, acquiring or dealing in shares of its parent company, and which additionally forbid companies from giving any financial assistance for the purpose of an acquisition of its own shares or those of its parent company, do not apply where such acquisition is carried out for the benefit of the company’s employees or the employees of a group company.
+In particular, the provisions related to financial assistance, which forbid companies from subscribing for, holding, acquiring, or dealing in shares of its parent company, and which additionally forbid companies from giving any financial assistance for the purpose of acquisition of its own shares or those of its parent company, do not apply where such acquisition is carried out for the benefit of the company’s employees or the employees of a group company.

 From a tax point of view, the Fringe Benefit Rules and the Income Tax Act establish employee share options as a fringe benefit which are taxable on the date that the option is exercised by the employee.
 Such tax is calculated on the basis of 42.85% of the market value of the shares after deducting any price paid for the exercise of the option.